 $1.4 million awarded in grants to 70 nonprofit arts and culture organizations.

 Indy Arts & Culture COVID-19 Emergency Relief Fund

-Awarded 900 rapid-response grants to help artists and arts and culture workers who suffered severe income losses.
+900 rapid-response grants helped artists and arts and culture workers who suffered severe income losses.
 Special thanks to the Allen Whitehill Clowes Charitable Foundation Inc., the Central Indiana Community Foundation (CICF), the Christel DeHaan Family Foundation, the Efroymson Family Fund, and the Herbert Simon Family Foundation, for generous investments of $50,000 each.
 We also appreciate Visit Indy’s donation of $30,000 from sales of official INDY T-shirts, in partnership with The Shop.